GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Geometry tag
 ----------------

-The **Geometry** XML block was used in the single-phase tutorials to specify boundary conditions.
+The **Geometry** XML block was used in single-phase tutorials to specify boundary conditions.
 Since we use wells and assume no-flow boundary conditions in this tutorial, the **Geometry** block is not needed.